‘Let us go forth, the tellers of tales, and seize whatever prey the heart long for, and have no fear.’

 The Wyrd School has no faculty, staff or offices.
 It is peripatetic and free.
-Sometimes I teach alone, other times I teach with people I know and trust, whose work dovetails with mine.
-Here are some of the people who you might meet.
+All of our courses are run by our founder, Paul Kingsnorth, who sometimes teaches alone and sometimes works with other known and trusted friends and colleagues.
+Here are some of the people you might meet.

 Paul Kingsnorth is an award-winning novelist, poet and essayist.
 He has published seven books, taking in fiction, non-fiction and poetry, with a wide array of publishers.
 He has won, or been nominated for, ten different prizes for his fiction, poetry and essays, ranging from the Man Booker Prize to the Wenlock Prize for Poetry.
 He has taught on writing courses, mentored writers and lectured on writing for – amongst others – the Arvon Foundation, the Faber Academy, the Professional Writing Academy, Schumacher College, the Westcountry School of Myth and Story, and Falmouth University, and has run writing and story courses in places as varied as the wilds of Dartmoor and the heart of New York City.
 From 2009 until 2017 he was co-founder and co-director of the Dark Mountain Project, a global network of writers and artists in search of new stories for troubled times.